 We are Mama Tierra

 Katherine Klemenz is CEO of Mama Tierra in charge of fundraising and marketing.
-As half Swiss and Venezuelan with indigenous roots, she builds a bridge between both countries.
+As Swiss, Colombian and Venezuelan with indigenous roots, she builds a bridge between both countries.
 Her studies in communication science and marketing, professional experience in top communication agencies allowed her to build the Mama Tierra brand, driving sales and donation of the Mama Tierra’s online shop.
 Her degree in fundraising management helps to increase Mama Tierra’s fundraising.
 Currently she is studying at the University of Zürich social anthropology with a special focus in material culture.

 Katherine speaks 6 languages.

-Lourdes Grollimund is a Venezuelan currently living in Toronto.
+Lourdes Grollimund is a Swiss-Venezuelan currently living in Toronto.
 She grew up reading stories from indigenous tribes and was particularly fascinated by the rich fantasy of the Wayuu people, which allowed her to develop a love and respect for the Wayuu culture.
 Lourdes completed her studies in Geophysics at the Simón Bolívar University and in the US, where she graduated from a Masters and PhD degrees in Geophysics at Stanford University.
 Through Mama Tierra, Lourdes has been able to put into practice her knowledge in colors and design, and most importantly, she has been able to work together with the Mama Tierra team in order to bring into reality her goal of empowering people through education, employment and humanitarian help.
 All this while being engaged in her community as well.
 Lourdes is a mother of three.